If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Hi!
 I'm Tanya -

-Nutrition + Wellness Coach
+Nutrition & Board Certified Health & Wellness Coach

 For over 20 years, I’ve studied and worked in wellness — as a former massage therapist, fitness professional, and nutrition therapy practitioner.

-Disheartened with the frustration of clients who “did all the right things” (or tried to!) but still weren’t feeling good about their eating behaviors, their bodies, their whole selves, I looked for another way.
+Disheartened with the frustration of clients who “did all the right things” (or tried to!) but still weren’t feeling good about their nutrition, their bodies, their whole selves, I looked for another way.
 (And personally, I was learning that trying to be a “perfect” eater was just plain exhausting — not only for myself but for those around me.)

 The Latest From Tanya's Blog